 What is Rybelsus?

-- Rybelsus is not recommended as the first choice of medicine for treating diabetes.
+Rybelsus is not for treating type 1 diabetes.

 How should I take Rybelsus?

 Take Rybelsus exactly as prescribed by your doctor by following all directions on your prescription label and read all medication guides or instruction sheets.
 Rybelsus is usually started at a low dose that is gradually increased every 4 weeks to 30 days.
 Follow your doctor's dosing instructions very carefully.

 - Rybelsus tablets are taken by mouth, usually once per day.